Privacy and Security

 - Students can keep their identity secret by using a pseudonym and by submitting papers in formats that contain little if any identifying metadata.

-The 1995 laws that have been governing how personal data is protected in the EU were developed before smartphones and social media dominated our lives.
-For the past several years, negotiations have been underway to unify and simplify the laws and guidelines used to determine what obligations companies have to protect data crossing borders in the EU.
+The 1995 laws that had been governing how personal data was protected in the EU were developed before smartphones and social media dominated our lives.
+For the past few years, negotiations took place to unify and simplify the laws and guidelines used to determine what obligations companies have to protect data crossing borders in the EU.

 EU data protection timeline